 - Prime Minister Narendra Modi released a commemorative coin to mark Swamiji’s birth centenary on 8th May 2015.

-- Apart from the Sidhbari Chinmaya Tapovan ashram, you can also visit the picturesque Cricket Stadium of Himachal Pradesh Cricket Association.
+Apart from the Sidhbari Chinmaya Tapovan Ashram, you should also plan a visit to the picturesque Cricket Stadium of Himachal Pradesh Cricket Association.

-- Also, do visit the villages of Rakkar and Khaniyara that are famous for shepherd hamlets and slate-industry.
-They are unspoilt by urbanization with a riverine running alongside and look serene being enriched with lush forest area.
+Also, take a tour of Rakkar and Khaniyara villages that are famous for shepherd hamlets and slate-industry.
+They are unspoilt by urbanization, with a riverine running alongside and enriched with lush forest area.

-- There are hostel rooms available at CORD nearby to the Ashram.
-Check with the mission office for availability.
-(CORD- Chinmaya Organisation for Rural Development).Also, if you are looking for spiritual veda classes , then do contact the ashram for accommodation.
+There are hostel rooms available at Sidhbari CORD nearby to the Ashram.
+Check with the mission office for availability

 Also, CORD stands for Chinmaya Organisation for Rural Development.